-Finally, the majority's holding imperils bedrock principles of effective communication crucial to Amici's founders, staff, and clients: that communication between public entities and disabled individuals be "as effective as" that with others, and that public entities give "primary consideration" to the requests of such individuals.5
+Finally, the majority's holding imperils bedrock principles of effective communication crucial to Amici's founders, staff, and clients: that communication between public entities and disabled individuals be "as effective as" that with

 3 532 U.S. 661, 688 (2001).